dotnet/designs/accepted/2020/net5/net5.md

 define net5-browser.
 The rationale is that the browser will run WASM in a sandboxed environment which equates to having different native API sets.

-Any host that controls the JS runtime (e.g. node.js) could decide to expose different/less constrained OS, which might give rise to other TFMs, such as net5-node.
+Any host that controls the JS runtime (for example, Node.js) could decide to expose different/less constrained OS, which might give rise to other TFMs, such as net5-node.